pukao/website-sailing/index.md

 # Sailing Analytics

-Place holder for regatta optimized sailing analytics from a provided GPS track.
+Placeholder for regatta optimized sailing analytics from a provided GPS track.